 However, there is are also downsides in using this efficient little tool.

 For starters, an electric pump will need a power source.
 Most of them need a wall outlet, but some can be powered by cigarette lighters or even car batteries.
 Some of them even feature a rechargeable battery.
 This being the case, you cannot be assured that there will always be an available power source for your electric pump.

 However, you can use a 2-stage pump as an alternative.
-These nifty little tools have a higher pressure output, which can conveniently pump air into your boat up to 15 PSI.
-Nevertheless, 2-stage pumps can be really expensive, with an initial starting price of $100.
+These nifty little tools have a higher pressure output, which can conveniently pump air into your boat up to 15-20 PSI.

 Manual pumps are further divided into two (2) categories.